ivoyager/planetarium/README.md

 Pluto and its moon Charon to scale.
 Both are tidally locked so their facing sides never change.
 (Um...
 I'm not sure we have the facing sides correct.
 If anyone can help with that, it would be most appreciated!)

 ![](https://ivoyager.dev/wp-content/uploads/2020/01/asteroids-ivoyager-1.jpg)
  Jupiter (♃) is the shepherd of the solar system.
-Shown here are 64,738 asteroids, the vast majority in the  Main Belt (the ring inside Jupiter’s orbit) but quite a few in the two Trojan groups (the “lobes” 60° ahead of and 60° behind Jupiter).
+Shown here are 64,738 asteroids, the vast majority in the  Main Belt (the ring inside Jupiter’s orbit) but quite a few in the two Trojan groups (the "lobes" 60° ahead of and 60° behind Jupiter).
 The Hildas are also evident in this image.
 I, Voyager has orbital data for >600,000 asteroids (numbered and multiposition) but can run with a reduced set filtered by magnitude.

 ![](https://ivoyager.dev/wp-content/uploads/2020/01/asteroids-ivoyager-2.jpg)
 Asteroids viewed from the side.
-We use the GPU to calculate asteroid positions (each asteroid is a shader vertex that knows its own orbital parameters).
+We use the GPU to calculate asteroid positions; each asteroid is a shader vertex that knows its own orbital parameters.

 ![](https://ivoyager.dev/wp-content/uploads/2020/01/ivoyager-planetarium-gui.jpg)
 The Planetarium has an easy-to-use interface that is mostly hidden during use; individual elements show when the mouse moves to the relevant screen zone.